 Athletes are Cleared to Legally use CBD Oil at All Levels

-As of January 2018, the World Anti-Doping Agency (WADA) has removed CBD from their list of banned substances now allowing CBD for athletes in and out of competition.
+As of January 2018, the World Anti-Doping Agency (WADA) has removed CBD from its list of banned substances now allowing CBD for athletes in and out of competition.
 WADA is the regulatory testing body for all Olympic athletes.
 CBD’s cousin, THC is still on the banned list.
 The agency also oversees a number of other professional and amateur sports such as mixed martial arts, boxing, competitive cheerleading, dance, and bodybuilding.

-Why Athletes are Choosing CBD over NSAIDS
+Why Athletes are Choosing CBD

 CBD is a great natural and non-addictive option to cope with discomfort and maintain athletic performance.
 CBD oil is an all-natural extract from hemp with no known side effects.
 If you would like to learn more about how the benefits of CBD complement an active lifestyle please check out our educational resources.